 Nazeing Primary School combines a clearly articulated values framework with outcomes that sit above England averages, including a strong higher-standard picture.
 It should suit families who want a grounded village primary, clear behavioural expectations, and a curriculum that is planned carefully and enriched with purposeful wider experiences.
 The main trade-off is that admission is not automatic, and families should explore how consistently teaching is implemented across classes, particularly in early reading support.

-The most recent inspection outcome confirms the school continues to be rated Good, and Key Stage 2 outcomes are above England averages.
-In 2024, 74% met the expected standard in reading, writing and maths combined, and 31% reached the higher standard, both stronger than England averages.
+The most recent inspection outcome confirms the school continues to be rated Good, and Key Stage 2 outcomes remain secure.
+In the 2024-25 / 2025 dataset, 70% met the expected standard in reading, writing and maths combined, while 0% reached the combined higher standard.

 Primary places in Essex are typically allocated through the local authority’s admissions rules, which can include distance and other priorities.
 Because Nazeing is close to a county boundary, it is sensible to check how your address is treated under Essex admissions, and to understand whether you are also considering Hertfordshire options later.